-Each elected or appointed member of a governmental body must take at least one hour of training in both the Open Meetings Act and the Public Information Act.
+Each elected or appointed member of a governmental body must take at least one hour of training in both the Texas Open Meetings Act and the Texas Public Information Act.
+Under certain circumstances, the Office of the Attorney General may require a public official to complete additional training on a determination that a city has failed to comply with the Texas Public Information Act.
 For more information, please visit the attorney general's website at www.texasattorneygeneral.gov.